 Medical history and physical exam

-Your doctor will likely begin by asking questions about your medical history and then performing a physical exam.
-The physician will consider your risk factors, ask questions about your symptoms and look for physical signs of cancer, focusing extra attention on your neck and chest.
-If the exam raises any concerns for the doctor, he or she will recommend further testing.
+Your physician will likely begin by asking questions about your medical history and then performing a physical exam.
+This professional will consider your risk factors, ask questions about your symptoms and look for physical signs of cancer, focusing extra attention on your neck and chest.
+If the exam raises any concerns, your physician will recommend further testing.

 Imaging tests used to look for esophagus cancer